kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 GraphQL Objects and Fields
 --------------------------

-The core components of a GraphQL schema are *GraphQL Object Types*.

-They conceptually represent the concrete, (non-abstract), vertices in the underlying database.
+The core components of a GraphQL schema are *GraphQL Object Types*.They conceptually represent the concrete, (non-abstract), vertices in the underlying database.
 For relational databases, we think of the tables as the concrete vertices.

 Lets go over a toy example of a GraphQL object type:

 .. code::